Updated: May 31, 2022

 The COVID-19 Work on Campus Plan provides institutional and operational guidance to facilitate careful and deliberate work on campus.
 Underpinning this plan are key principles that will continue to guide Puget Sound’s COVID-19 response, including:

 - the health, safety, and welfare of faculty, staff, students, and visitors;

-- mitigation of COVID-19 risks by following the governor’s orders and guidance from the CDC, L&I, state and local health departments, and consulting guidelines offered by higher education professional associations; and
+- mitigation of COVID-19 risks by following the governor’s orders, guidance from L&I, state and local health departments, and consulting guidelines offered by higher education professional associations; and

 - our commitment to maintain academic and research excellence, manage university operations, and support students who are learning and living on campus.

 Safety in the Workplace

 The university has established expectations that help reduce COVID-19 risks on campus.
 All faculty and staff members working on campus are expected to comply with the following practices and other university guidance: